oneoaas-golib/bosun/docs/definitions.md

 (Todo: Document error returns by linking to the error behavior of eval as I believe they are the same)

 (TODO: Need to link to possible return types and their structure)

+#### LeftJoin(expression|string|ResultSlice?...) ([][]Result, error)
+`LeftJoin` allows you to construct tables from the results of multiple expressions. `LeftJoin` takes two or more expressions that return numberSets as arguments.
+The function evaluates each expression.
+It then joins the results of other expressions to the first expression.
+The join is based on the tag sets of the results.
+If the tagset is a subset or equal the results of the first expression, it will be joined.

+The output can be though of as a table that is structured as an array of rows, where each row is an array.
+More technically it is a slice (array | list) of slices that point to [Result](/definitions#result) objects where each result will be a numberSet type.

+Example:

 #### Graph(string|Expression|ResultSlice(TODO: Not sure this can take a result slice?))
 Creates a graph of the expression.
 It will error if the return type of the expression is not a `seriesSet`.